ualsg/ualsg.netlify.app/content/openings/_index.md

 ## Fellowship opportunities

 We are open to endorsing well motivated applications for external (mostly postdoc) fellowships and scholarships that facilitate carrying out research at our Lab and at NUS.
-Depending on your nationality and university, there may be opportunities to fund your PhD or postdoc research.
+Depending on your nationality and university, there may be opportunities to partly or fully fund your PhD or postdoc journey.
-Please see below for examples we have selected.
+Please see below for selected examples.

 ### General (open to many or all nationalities)

 + [The Branco Weiss Fellowship](https://brancoweissfellowship.org) awards young researchers around the world with a generous personal research grant, giving them the freedom to work on whatever topic they choose anywhere in the world, for up to five years.

 + Citizens of [Commonwealth countries](https://thecommonwealth.org/member-countries) (there are 53 countries in the Commonwealth of Nations; incl.
-India, Australia, Canada, New Zealand, Malaysia, several in Africa and the Caribbean, and a couple European ones -- Cyprus, Malta, and UK) can consider applying for the [NUS Commonwealth Scholarship](http://www.nus.edu.sg/registrar/prospective-students/graduate/scholarship/commonwealth-scholarship).
+India, Australia, Canada, New Zealand, Malaysia, several in Africa and the Caribbean, and a few European ones -- Cyprus, Malta, and UK) can consider applying for the [NUS Commonwealth Scholarship](http://www.nus.edu.sg/registrar/prospective-students/graduate/scholarship/commonwealth-scholarship).
 The scholarship includes a monthly stipend and tuition fees.

 + [The Schlumberger Foundation Faculty for the Future](https://www.facultyforthefuture.net) program provides fellowship awards for women in science, technology, engineering and mathematics (STEM) from developing and emerging countries to pursue a PhD or a postdoc abroad.